-Specific maintenance guidelines will differ based on the size and type of unit you’ve purchased.
+Specific maintenance guidelines will differ based on the size and type of your unit.

 How to Clean a Reverse Osmosis System

-Any water treatment system requires disinfecting periodically.
-You should take the time to sanitize your unit at least once a year or as directed by the manufacturer.
+Any water treatment system will require disinfecting periodically.
+You should sanitize your unit at least once a year or however often the manufacturer recommends.

-- Switch off the water: Cut off the water supply to your unit.
-If you have anything else connected to your RO system, such as an ice-maker, disconnect them.
+- Switch off the water: Shut off the water supply to your unit.
+If you have any other appliances connected to your RO system, such as an ice maker, disconnect them.

-- Depressurize: Open the water faucet attached to your tank and let it run so that your storage tank drains completely.
+- Depressurize: Open the water faucet attached to your RO tank and run it until your storage tank drains completely.

 - Remove all membranes and filters: Take out all of the RO membranes and filters in your unit.
-If you’re unsure how many there are and how to pull them out, consult the manual.
+If you are unsure how many there are and how to remove them, consult the manual.

-- Apply sanitation solution: Use bleach or a product like Sani-System, which is approved by the EPA and NSF.
-Pour the contents into the portion of your unit that water travels through first, which is usually the filter housing marked “sediment.”
+- Apply sanitation solution: Apply bleach or a product such as Sani-System, which is approved by the EPA and NSF.
+Pour the solution into the part of your unit that water travels through first, which is usually the filter housing marked “sediment”.

-- Replace housing and tubes: Put the filter housings back in place, and reconnect any tubes.
+- Replace housing and tubes: Put the filter housings back in place and reconnect any lines.
 Don’t put the new filters in yet.

 - Reconnect the system: Set the system up again, connecting it to your water supply line.

 - Switch water on: Turn the water back on.
-Your cleaning agent of choice will distribute itself throughout.
+Your chosen cleaning agent will be distributed throughout the system.

-- Wait: Let the solution sit for at least 10 minutes.
+- Wait: Leave the solution to work for at least 10 minutes.

-- First flush: Open up your faucet and allow the water to run for another 10 minutes or so.
-This time may vary based on your specific model.
+- First flush: Open the faucet and allow the water to run for another 10 minutes or so.
+This time may vary depending on your specific model.

-- Let system rest: Shut off your faucet and leave the RO system where it is.
+- Let the system rest: Shut off your faucet and leave the RO system as it is.
 Take a break for 10 minutes.

 - Second flush: Repeat the same process, letting the water run from your faucet for 10 minutes.

-- Shut off water supply: Follow the same steps as you did at the start.
-Cut off the water supply and depressurize by running water from your faucet.
+- Shut off the water supply: Repeat the initial steps to shut off the water supply.
+Then, depressurize by running water from your faucet.

-- Install filters and membranes: Place your new membranes and filters in the correct housings.
+- Install filters and membranes: Place your new membranes and filters in their correct housings.

-- Set up system: Replace your reverse osmosis system, and enjoy the knowledge that it’s running like new.
+- Set up system: You can start using your reverse osmosis system, safe in the knowledge that it will stay hygienic and provide safe water.